"You manage things; you lead people." – Grace Murray Hopper

 Empathy is a powerful leadership trait because it helps you better understand others' perspectives.
 That includes resolving conflicts and finding common ground.

 Clear and structured communication in both speech and writing is crucial for effective leadership.
-A good leader carefully chooses their words when speaking to team members, during meetings, or sending emails.
+A great manager carefully chooses their words when speaking to team members, during meetings, or sending emails.
 Misunderstandings can cause delays and errors, so using appropriate wording and style for different situations is essential.

 Effective communication fosters employee engagement in a productive, open environment where everyone can contribute.
 Employees must feel safe when making suggestions or asking questions, which comes with trust, time, and concrete actions.
 Leaders need strong self-awareness and an analytical mindset to create such an environment.